python/cpython/Doc/library/collections.rst

 :class:`list` isn't convenient.

 The specialized containers provided in this module provide alternatives to Python's general purpose built-in containers, :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple`.
 Besides the containers provided here, the optional :mod:`bsddb` module offers the ability to create in-memory or file based ordered dictionaries with string keys using the :meth:`bsddb.btopen` method.

-In addition to containers, the collections module provides some ABCs (abstract base classes).
-These can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping, and some of them can also be used as mixin classes.
+In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping, and some of them can also be used as mixin classes.